 This section is dedicated to the ancient monuments of Rome.
 They are so numerous and varied that you will find below two main articles.
 One presents the 3 or 4 most important places of the city of Rome, with the Colosseum, the Roman Forum and the Pantheon.
 The other article lists the most interesting sites, between the ...

-The great ancient buildings of Rome: the Colosseum, the largest amphitheatre of antiquity, dedicated to gladiator games and fights; the Pantheon, dedicated to the Greco-Roman gods; the Roman forums, political and administrative centre since the Roman Republic.
+Review of the great ancient buildings of Rome: the Colosseum, the amphitheatre of antiquity of an unparalleled size, which was dedicated to games and gladiator fights; the Pantheon, temple dedicated to the Roman gods; the Roman Forum, political and administrative centre since the Roman Republic.

 This section is dedicated to the basilicas and churches of Rome, the most important and interesting, since the city has more than 400.
 We will first discover here the four major basilicas, including St Peter’s Basilica, the Vatican Church, the heart of Christianity and an extraordinary building that succeeded a place of worship built near the tomb of the Apostle ...